What is the Difference between an LMS and a LCMS?

 LCMS: The Platform for Managing Content Creation

 An LCMS is a more complex platform used for developing content for e-learning programs.
-Many of the LCMS packages also contain tools used in an LMS, and most already have an LMS in place.
-Majorly a LCMS provides the ability for developers to create new material.
-Most of the content-management systems have several aspects in common:
+Many LCMS packages also contain tools found in LMSs, and most organizations using an LCMS already have an LMS in place.
+Primarily, an LCMS provides the ability for developers to create new material.
+Most content-management systems share several features:

-– Create, develop, and manage content for online courses, and less concentration on managing the learner experience.
+– Create, develop, and manage content for online courses, with less focus on managing the learner experience.

-– A multi-user environment allowing various developers to interact and exchange tools.
+– A multi-user environment allowing various developers to interact and collaborate using shared tools.

-– A repository of learning materials, usually used and archived components; therefore, also searchable and adaptable to any online course.
+– A repository of learning materials—used, archived, searchable, and adaptable to any online course.

 Which One Do You Need?